 - To assist with determining your credit, you should receive a 1098-T from the postsecondary school.

-- You can reduce your taxable income by up to $4,000 for undergraduate and graduate expenses, depending on your modified adjusted gross income.
+- This deduction expired on December 31, 2020, but for the years 2018, 2019, and 2020, you could reduce your taxable income by up to $4,000 for undergraduate and graduate expenses, depending on your modified adjusted gross income.

 - Student Loan Interest Deduction